 History of NDIA

 On March 1, 1997, the National Security Industrial Association (NSIA) merged with the American Defense Preparedness Association (ADPA).
-This new, expanded organization was renamed the National Defense Industrial Association (NDIA), reflecting the past identities of former entities as well as the need to continue the mission of advocating and advancing the national imperative of having a responsive defense industrial base, one capable of providing American armed forces with the most modern military technology.
+This new, expanded organization was renamed the National Defense Industrial Association (NDIA), reflecting the past identities of former entities as well as the need to continue the mission of advocating and advancing the national imperative of having a responsive defense industrial base – one capable of providing American armed forces with the most modern military technology.
 This merger was the latest expression of a decades-long effort to support the needs of national defense with an efficient industrial and manufacturing capability.

 American Defense Preparedness Association

 Crowell served as the Chairman of the AOA from 1920 to 1945.
 The Association, through its efforts to highlight the need for military preparedness played a major role in stimulating a dialogue between manufacturers and the military customer.
-But the message was slow to take hold during a period of economic depression and national isolation.
-Writing in the Association’s magazine in 1935, Army Chief of Staff, General Douglas MacArthur, noted that: “Modernization requires the development and acquisition, in all necessary types, of equipment of maximum efficiency, and the adoption of methods calculated to produce the most effective results from their coordinated use.”
-He added as a caution: “The army’s cross-country combat vehicles, commonly known as tanks, are hopelessly out of date.
+However, the message was slow to take hold during a period of economic depression and national isolation.
+Writing in the Association’s magazine in 1935, Army Chief of Staff, General Douglas MacArthur, noted that “Modernization requires the development and acquisition, in all necessary types, of equipment of maximum efficiency, and the adoption of methods calculated to produce the most effective results from their coordinated use.”
+He added as a caution that “The army’s cross-country combat vehicles, commonly known as tanks, are hopelessly out of date.
 We have on hand some hundreds of World War I tanks totally unsuited to the conditions of modern war and of little value against an organized enemy in the field.”
-MacArthur’s concerns were echoed by a younger Army officer writing anonymously, who argued that the industrial base needed to be structured to quickly expand to meet military needs in a national emergency.
+MacArthur’s concerns were echoed by a younger Army officer who, writing anonymously, argued that the industrial base needed to be structured to quickly expand to meet military needs in a national emergency.
 That officer was Lieutenant Colonel Dwight D. Eisenhower.

 In 1948, the Army Ordnance Association changed its name to the American Ordnance Association, reflecting the changes brought about by the establishment of the Department of Defense.
 At that time, the Association broadened its technical coverage and activities to include manufacturing, emerging technologies, and supply chains for sustainment.
-In addition, the new name reflected that the scope of its mission was not focused on the Army, but now extended to the efforts of all military services, which had by now become very technologically intensive..
+In addition, the new name reflected that the scope of its mission was not merely focused on the Army but now extended to the efforts of all military services, which had by now become very technologically intensive.

 On April 4, 1974, with the incorporation of the Armed Forces Management Association into the American Defense Preparedness Association, the capabilities to promote better management techniques and procedures throughout the defense agencies and industry were increased.
-On November 1, 1992, the National Training Systems Association also joined with ADPA, a combination reflecting the consolidation of the defense industry stimulated by the end of the Cold War.
+On November 1, 1992, the National Training Systems Association also joined with ADPA, a combination that reflected the consolidation of the defense industry stimulated by the end of the Cold War.

 National Security Industrial Association

-The National Security Industrial Association was a national association of industrial, research, legal, and educational organizations of all sizes and from all segments of industry related to the national security.
+The National Security Industrial Association was a national association of industrial, research, legal, and educational organizations of all sizes and from all segments of industry related to national security.
 Founded in 1944 as the Navy Industrial Association, it was non-profit and non-political, and was established to foster a close working relationship and effective two-way communication between the major defense agencies of government and the industry supporting it.